zami40/ProjRestCrud/README.md

 ProjCrudRest
 This project is in django Rest framework.
-It has crud functionality with two different user(Parent and Child).Data is stored in JSON format
+It has crud functionality with two different user(Parent and Child).Data is stored in JSON format.I ve added a JSON data file named jsonData.txt

 Project Environment Requirements->